ederpadilla/website/README.md

 with whatever is on the remote side.
 This was eddited locally.
 ## Purpose
-This file is just a readme file. and merged
+The purpose of this file is to provide examples of how to use Git and Github together.